Time is Never 'Found' for ANYTHING

-I’ve been going through the feedback I’m receiving on the re-launch of the Personal MBA Business Crash Course, and there’s a recurring theme I’m hearing from quite a few people who are choosing not to enroll:
+I’ve been going through the feedback I’m receiving on the re-launch of the Personal MBA online course, and there’s a recurring theme I’m hearing from quite a few people who are choosing not to enroll:

 “Looks great, but I don’t have enough time…"